zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout.md

 ### layerSeparation `float`

-the height (in a vertical layout) or width (in a horizontal layout) between the layers.
+The height (in a vertical layout) or width (in a horizontal layout) between the layers.

 #### Example
     <kendo:diagram-layout layerSeparation="layerSeparation">